Find schools that offer these popular programs

 1. Understand the Test

-The GED consists of four different sections: math, science, social studies and reasoning through language arts.
-Each section takes between 90 and 115 minutes to complete.
-While most of the sections consist of multiple-choice questions, students must also complete alternate format questions such as fill in the blank, short answer or extended response.
+The GED consists of four different sections: math, science, social studies, and reasoning through language arts.
+Each section takes between 70 and 150 minutes to complete.
+While most of the sections consist of multiple-choice questions, students must also complete alternate format questions such as fill-in-the-blank, short answer, hot spot, drag-and-drop, and extended response.

-2. Decide How to Best Prepare for Test
+2. Decide How to Best Prepare for the Test

 Study at Home